Bradly Sinden takes silver after agonising defeat in taekwondo final

 He was just nine when Sarah Stevenson, until now Doncaster’s most famous Olympian, won bronze in Beijing and made his junior international debut when she read the athletes’ oath at London 2012.

-He’ll be just 25 in Paris, where he has quickly recalibrated targets to seek a gold medal upgrade.
-However, in Rashitov he has a worthy adversary for that journey, seeded 17 at the start of the day he beat the world No.1 and 2 to take his gold medal.
+He’ll be 25 in Paris, where he has quickly recalibrated targets to seek a gold medal upgrade.
+However, in Rashitov he has a worthy adversary for that journey; seeded 17 at the start of the day, he beat the world No 1 and 2 to take his gold medal.

 “You’ll see me again in Paris, I’m just getting started,” added Sinden, whose clash was broadcast live on Eurosport and Discovery+.

-“Sometimes you learn more than defeats and I’ll be taking that learning curve into Paris and hopefully I can go one better.”
+“Sometimes you learn more from defeats and I’ll be taking that learning curve into Paris and hopefully I can go one better.”

 There are five British taekwondo fighters in Tokyo and all were considered medal contenders, though perhaps none more so than Jade Jones.

-Jones was the first of four British women here seeking to make history with gold medals in three consecutive Games, rower Helen Glover, equestrian Charlotte Dujardin and cyclist Laura Kenny will take their chances in days to come.
+Jones was the first of four British women here seeking to make history by winning gold medals in three consecutive Games; rower Helen Glover, equestrian Charlotte Dujardin and cyclist Laura Kenny will take their chances in days to come.

 She has only experienced the highs of this rollercoaster – now she knows all about its crushing low too.

-In addition to her golds at London and Rio, Jones even won the Youth Olympic title in 2010 - a decade long domination of the world stage for the 28-year old.
+In addition to her golds at London and Rio, Jones even won the Youth Olympic title in 2010 – a decade-long domination of the world stage for the 28-year old.

 However, she was left stunned and in tears as Kimia Alizadeh of the Refugee Olympic Team pulled off a shock victory.
 Alizadeh, who won bronze five years ago, hasn’t competed at international level since 2018 after fleeing her native Iran.